-(1) On October 20, 2011, we announced a stock repurchase program to buy back up to \$1 million dollars of stock over four quarters.
-Through December 31, 2011, Data I/O repurchased 62,916 shares of stock at an average price of \$3.97 for a total repurchase amount of \$249,986 plus \$2,517 in commissions.
-Events subsequent to year end are not reflected in the above table.
+On October 20, 2011, we announced a stock repurchase program to buy back up to \$1 million dollars of stock over four quarters.
+Through December 31, 2011, we repurchased 62,916 shares of stock at an average price of \$3.97 for a total repurchase amount of \$249,986 plus \$2,517 in commissions.
 On January 9, 2012, our board of directors approved a new and expanded 2012 share repurchase program with provisions to buy back up to \$6 million dollars of stock.
 The program included establishing a Rule 10b5-1 plan under the Exchange Act to provide flexibility to make purchases at any time.
 The 10b5-1 trading plan allows us to repurchase our common stock in the open market during periods in which stock trading is otherwise closed for us.
 On January 13, 2012, the October 2011 stock repurchase program was terminated and the new expanded program went into effect.
-During 2012, approximately 1.5 million shares have been repurchased for approximately \$6.0 million.
+On March 26, 2012 this program was terminated and no further stock repurchase programs went into effect during the remainder of 2012 or 2013.